smlucas2/Cpp-Coding-Fun/README.md

-# Simple-Blackjack
+# Coding with Cpp
-A text based game of blackjack player on the computer console.

-My first attempts at actually utilizing C++ for coding.
+Working on various projects to get a better understanding of this computer language.